asimihsan/Rill/README.markdown

 available, i.e. non-robust.
 We SUBSCRIBE to it with a filter for our hosts.
         -   p:  What ZeroMQ binding should we use to parse the logs?
 This is a REQ socket, i.e. request/response.
         -   b:  What ZeroMQ binding to send out our parsed results?
 This is a PUBLISH socket.
+        -   s:  What ZeroMQ binding to use for the ssh_tap instance?
+We'll grab this.
         -   h:  Host.
         -   c:  Command.
         -   u:  Username.